scarborough fair stuffing

 This is my signature stuffing, and not to brag, I think it’s the best bread stuffing ever.

-If you need to economize, replace the Gran Marnier with Gran Gala or another orange liqueur.
-It will still be delicious.
+You can drop the orange flavor and use only Marsala wine instead.
 And switch out the morels—they’re heavenly, but we do what we can—for another dried mushroom, such as porcini.
 I promise it will still be fabulous.

 Ingredients: